Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Estimation of Bias

-TMLE involves fitting initial estimates of the treatment mechanism, $g^{a}_{n}$, and outcome regression, $Q^{\{0,s\}}_{n}$, with the SuperLearner ensemble machine learning algorithm (van der Laan et al., 2007).
-The initial estimate is then targeted using a parametric working model (van der Laan and Rose, 2011):
+TMLE involves fitting initial estimates of the treatment mechanism, $\hat{P}_{n}(A=0|W,X=s)$, and outcome regression, $\hat{E}_{n}[Y|A,W,X=s]$, with the SuperLearner ensemble machine learning algorithm \citep{vanderlaanSuperLearner2007}.
+The initial estimate is then targeted using a parametric working model \citep{vanderlaanTargetedLearning2011}